silasschroeder/cloud-computing-1/a.md

 After approximately three minutes, all instances are active.
 If `key_pair` or `user_data` in `initialisation.tf` is deleted or modified, the immutability of the instances can be demonstrated by running `tofu plan`.
 The output will be:

 ```
-Plan: 2 to add, 0 to change, 2 to destroy.
+Plan: X to add, 0 to change, X to destroy.
 ```

 This shows that the instances must be rebuilt during an update.
 However, the output of `tofu plan` when changing `image_id` or `flavor_name` looks like this:

 ```
-Plan: 0 to add, 2 to change, 0 to destroy.
+Plan: 0 to add, X to change, 0 to destroy.
 ```

 This behavior is due to the OpenStack API, which supports resize and rebuild operations.
 These operations contradict the principle of immutability.
 Restarting an instance when changing the mentioned attributes can be enforced using the `lifecycle { replace_triggered_by=[...] }` block.
 For the continuation of the project, however, this is not relevant, and therefore it was omitted.